Digiwebuno/Cereria_Custom_Translation/README.md

-This is a custom translation pulign
+This is a custom translation plugin